 Google Scholar provides forward citations for some articles.
 It has a broader range of documents included (not just peer reviewed journals, but reports, pre-prints, etc.) and doesn't eliminate self citation or de-duplicate the results.

-ISI Web of Science contains the Social Science Citation Index which allows you to do a "Cited Reference" search.
-This shows other articles (from a prestigious list of peer reviewed journals) which have cited the target article, and it also shows the references for the the original article... both forward and backward citation.
+Web of Science is a vast, multidisciplinary database, which includes the Social Science Citation Index.
+This index allows you to do a "Cited Reference" search if you select that tab.
+This will retrieve other articles (from a prestigious list of peer reviewed journals) which have cited the target article, and it also shows the references for the the original article... both forward and backward citation.